 Biphasic tumors are a mix of epithelial cells, which are cube-like, with rounded edges and visible nuclei, and sarcomatoid cells, which are spindle-shaped with no visible nuclei.
 These two cell types typically reside in separate areas of the tumor, but they can also develop close together.

 Biphasic mesothelioma is the second most common cell type of mesothelioma.
 About 20 to 35 percent of all malignant mesothelioma cases are biphasic.
-This cell type is more common in pleural mesothelioma than in other types of mesothelioma, and it is important to detect because biphasic cells can affect diagnosis and treatment.
+This cell type is more common in pleural mesothelioma than in other types of mesothelioma.
+It is important to detect this cell type because biphasic cells can affect diagnosis and treatment.

 Mesothelioma is a rare cancer and can be difficult to diagnose.
 Symptoms aren’t easily recognizable until the cancer has progressed.
 The signs of mesothelioma can mirror less severe respiratory conditions, including pneumonia or asthma, which can lead to an initial misdiagnosis.
 By the time the cancer is diagnosed, it may have reached a later stage and spread beyond the lungs.